 Hello!
-My name is Stephanie Nikel and this will be my first year working at TREA.
+My name is Stephanie Nikel and this will be my second year working at TREA.
 My family and I moved to Round Rock in March of 2019 from Colorado.
-I have two little girls who are 2 and 4 years old.
+I have two little girls who are 3 and 5 years old.
 I love teaching children and I have a passion for overseas missions work.
 I have done a couple trips to Rwanda, Thailand, Barbados and Mexico where I have helped lead and teach VBS programs to school age children.

 I have a Bachelors Degree in Sociology from California State University of Fullerton.
 I definitely have a heart for helping others!

 In my free time, I love going to the beach, working out, getting coffee, and hanging out with friends and family.
 I am so excited for this opportunity at TREA this year.

 I love coffee, pastries, dark chocolate, Mexican food and drinking kombucha.
 My birthday is August 6th.

 Hello!
 My name is Amy McAllister.
 This is my second year teaching at The Rock and I am looking forward to a wonderful 2021-2022 school year.